ShreyaPrasad1209/CodingNotes/M&S.md

 ### Components Of Discrete Event System Model:
 DES models shares a number of common components.
 There is a logical organisation for these components towards making a computer program.

-The components that are found in mst DES models using the next event time advanced approach are:
+The components that are found in most DES models using the next event time advanced approach are:
 1) **System state:** The collection of state variables necessary to describe the system at a particular time.
 2) **Simulation clock:** A variable giving the current value of simulated time.
 3) **Event list:** A list contatining the event, an instantaneous occurence that changes the state of the system.